vgurianov/uml-sp/docs/oos.md

 The physical time is a time of investigated system.
 The simulation time is an image of time in model.
 The wallclock time is a time of compute experiment on computer.
 In UML2 SP the time defines in models.
 The *Analysis Model* defines a physical time.
 All objects have concurrent threads.
 These threads interact according to the rules like in nature.
-Simple example is *Single Threaded Execution* pattern.
-The *Design Model* defines a system time.
+Simple example is *Single Threaded Execution* and *Producer-Consumer* pattern.The *Design Model* defines a system time.
 If selecting a sequential computing then system time is a quasi-parallel time.
 If selecting concurrent or distributed computing then system time is time of concurrency.

 We often use quasi-parallel model of time in Analysis Model for simplicity if it possible.